 and crowned with pinnacles.
 The hall, situated on the first floor, is arranged according to the model of Christian churches, with the tevah and aron placed together in the same space and the seating for the congregation facing them.
 On the short sides are two orders of loggias, defined by slender columns; on the entrance wall is the women’s gallery and around the large niche with the aron is the choir and the organ.

-Following the Nazi devastations of 1944 the furniture in the synagogue was destroyed.
+Following the Nazi devastations from the end of 1943 the furniture in the synagogue was destroyed.
 After the war it was replaced with furniture from the dismantled synagogues of Nizza Monferrato and Acqui Terme.
 On the ground floor is a second small synagogue for use on weekdays.

 Via Milano, 7, Alessandria AL

 All the rooms are arranged to overcome architectural barriers.
 Please inform in case of presence of wheelchair users.

 For info and reservations: